THC and CBD, What’s the Difference?

 Learn More on a Cannabis Tour

 Unfortunately, the prohibition of cannabis has made it very difficult for researchers to study the effects of cannabis.
 This has made the sharing of first-hand knowledge a prime method of understanding cannabis.
-And a West Coast Cannabis Tours (WCCT) activity or tour is an excellent opportunity to enjoy that sense of community surrounding cannabis.
+And a West Coast Cannabis Tours (WCCT) activity or tour is an excellent opportunity to enjoy a fun, educational experience while appreciating the sense of community surrounding cannabis.

 The WCCT custom limo buses are a comfortable and inviting “420-friendly” atmosphere that encourages conversation and making new friends.
 WCCT tour guides and fellow passengers will be eager to share their knowledge and experience with various forms and strains of cannabis.

-With a recreational and medical cannabis dispensary as a stop on every West Coast Cannabis Tours trip, guests have an opportunity to learn even more about THC and CBD.
+With a recreational cannabis dispensary as a stop on every West Coast Cannabis Tours trip, guests have an opportunity to learn even more about THC and CBD.
 Experienced budtenders are happy to answer questions and help customers select the right product for their needs.
-Also, WCCT guests receive a 10 percent discount off their purchase during their tour visit.
 Book your experience with West Coast Cannabis Tours now!